shubham12412/cassandra-learning/README.md

 Cassandra in 50 Words or Less

-***“Apache Cassandra is an open source, distributed, decentralized, elastically scalable, highly available, fault-tolerant, tuneably consistent, row-oriented database that bases its distribution design on Amazon’s Dynamo and its data model on Google’s Bigtable.
-Created at Facebook, it is now used at some of the most popular sites on the Web.” ***
+***Apache Cassandra is an open source, distributed, decentralized, elastically scalable, highly available, fault-tolerant, tuneably consistent, row-oriented database that bases its distribution design on Amazon’s Dynamo and its data model on Google’s Bigtable.
+Created at Facebook, it is now used at some of the most popular sites on the Web.***

 That’s exactly 50 words.